 Whether you want to challenge your friends, face off against faceless strangers or take on a devilish AI, here are some options to help make those long winter evenings a little more interesting.

 Picture the scene.
 You’re one of a small group in space, trying to keep your vessel together and safely return to the earth.
 There’s just one problem.
 One of the groups is not who they say they are.
-They’ve been replaced by an alien parasite, and they’re going to do whatever it takes to ruin your efforts for a safe landing and kill the crew one by one.
-Players can only talk to each other once a character is reported as having been killed, and if you accuse the wrong player, you have to go back to working until another one bites the dust…you can play with friends or strangers, and it’s great tense fun.
+Alien parasites replaced them, and they’re going to do whatever it takes to ruin your efforts for a safe landing and kill the crew one by one.
+Players can only talk to each other once a character is reported as having been killed.
+And if you accuse the wrong player, you have to go back to working until another one bites the dust… You can play with friends or strangers, and it’s great tense fun.
 It’s even got Alexandria Ocasio-Cortez among its fans!

-Now that we can’t get together to challenge our friends and colleagues to a game of poker anymore, there’s more temptation than ever to grab your lucky shades and test your mettle against a group of strangers.
+Now that we can’t get together to challenge our friends and colleagues to a game of poker anymore.
+There’s more temptation than ever to grab your lucky shades and test your mettle against a group of strangers.
 Whether it’s Texas Hold-‘Em, Five Card Draw, or Seven Card Stud, you’ll find a wealth of options for poker in online casinos all over the web.
 The biggest problem you’ll have is picking just one.
-This blog post lists the best gambling sites, and it’s well worth taking a look at their detailed, comprehensive break-down of the best and most popular to find the right one for you.
+This blog post lists the best gambling sites.
+It’s well worth taking a look at their detailed, comprehensive breakdown of the best and most popular to find the right one for you.

-If you’re a fan of online gaming, chances are you’ll have come across Runescape before but if not, a long winter inside is a perfect time to jump on board.
+If you’re a fan of online gaming, chances are you’ll have come across Runescape before.
+But if not, a long winter inside is a perfect time to jump on board.
 It’s a free MMORPG (Massively Multiplayer Online Role-Playing Game) that’s been around since 2001, and it’s currently enjoying a new lease of life thanks to a new release on Steam.
-It’s estimated that over 200 million people have played it over the years, with around 11,000 people online at any given time.
-Dive into a medieval world filled with mythical creatures, monsters and dragons and travel around fighting, teaming up on quests, trading and bartering.
+Over 200 million people have played it over the years, with around 11,000 people online at any given time.
+Dive into a medieval world filled with mythical creatures, monsters, and dragons and travel around fighting, teaming up on quests, trading, and bartering.
 You can be as combative or collaborative as you like.

 Much like we can’t currently enjoy a game of poker around a kitchen table anymore, we can’t turn a dinner table into a setting for a lovely game of Catan.
 Luckily, it’s gone online!
-The board game was first released back in 1995 in Germany as The Settlers of Catan, as players competed to build their civilization over hexagonal tiles using the resources available, and recently celebrated its 25th anniversary.
+The board game was first released back in 1995 in Germany, as The Settlers of Catan.
+Players competed to build their civilization over hexagonal tiles using the resources available.
+It recently celebrated its 25th anniversary.
 Veterans of Catan will tell you that things quickly get very competitive as players start to bump into each other and tussle to get to 10 points.
 The online version has been around since 2016 and keeps much of the classic feel with plenty of new innovations.
 Just…try not to fall out with your friends.
 It’s supposed to be fun.

 How many of us lost hours upon hours as kids and teenagers (and adults) on the sofa marshaling a small team of worms carrying incredibly massive weapons as they blasted their opponents (and themselves, an awful lot of the time) into smithereens?
 Well, for anyone looking for a nice nostalgia hit during the long lock-down evenings, there’s an online multiplayer version of Worms available on Windows and Mac.
-It’s been given a bit of a makeover to bring it up to date but the principle is still very much the same: arm those worms, inch them close enough to the enemy to ensure maximum damage, and try not to get in the way of your own artillery.
-It’s easier said than done, but it’s so much fun.
+It’s been given a bit of a makeover to bring it up to date but the principle is still very much the same.
+Arm those worms, inch them close enough to the enemy to ensure maximum damage, and try not to get in the way of your artillery.
+It’s easier to say than to do, but it’s so much fun.